 - Anthelmintics (dewormers) – Used to treat parasitic worm infections (examples include fenbendazole, ivermectin, and levamisole)

-Though sanctuary residents can certainly develop viral infections, antiviral use is not common in veterinary medicine and, in some cases, is strictly prohibited.
+Though sanctuary residents can certainly develop viral infections, antiviral use is not as common in veterinary medicine and, in some cases, is strictly prohibited.
 This is due, in part, to the concern that antiviral use in non-human animals, and particularly in species the FDA labels as “food animals,” contributes to the development of antiviral resistance in viruses that affect humans.

 Why Do They Need It?